circleupx/circleupx.github.io/content/post/2022/code-coverage/index.md

 The command above can be broken down as follows.

-- **coverlet** is used to invoke the coverlet console pointing to the path of the DLL that contains the unit tests.
+- **coverlet** is used to invoke the coverlet console with a path to the DLL that contains the unit tests.
 - **target** is used to invoke an external test runner, in this case, NUnit 3.
-- **targetargs** are used to pass parameters to the target, NUnit.
-In the case above we are telling Nunit to run the tests located in the TestProject2 by giving it a direct path to the DLL, then we use the [--noresult](https://docs.nunit.org/articles/nunit/running-tests/Console-Command-Line.html) to tell NUnit to not generate a test result file.
-I used this argument here because, for our example, we are not interested in the test results from NUnit.
+- **targetargs** is used to pass parameters to the target runner, NUnit.
+In the case above we are telling Nunit to run the tests located in the TestProject2 by giving it a direct path to the DLL, then we use [--noresult](https://docs.nunit.org/articles/nunit/running-tests/Console-Command-Line.html)to tell NUnit to not generate a test result file.
+I am using this argument here because, for our example, we are not interested in the test results file genearted by NUnit.
+If you are interested in the file, then ommit --noresult from the command.
 - **format** is used to tell the coverlet console what format should be used when it outputs the coverage report.
 In this example I used opencover, the available formats are **json**, **lcov**, **opencover**, **cobertura**, and **teamcity**.
 - **output** is used to let coverlet know where to place the final result as well as what to name the file.